OpenTTD/OpenTTD/readme.txt

 The CWSDPMI implementation in os/dos/cwsdpmi is distributed under a custom binary-only license that prohibits modification.
 The exact licensing terms can be found in os/dos/cwsdpmi/cwsdpmi.txt.
-The sources for these files can be downloaded at it's author site, at: http://homer.rice.edu/~sandmann/cwsdpmi/csdpmi5s.zip
+The sources for these files can be downloaded at its author site, at: http://homer.rice.edu/~sandmann/cwsdpmi/csdpmi5s.zip

 X.X) Credits